.home .elementor-element-1b21677 { display: none !important; }

 Following Directions Checklist

-A 4-step checklist kids can practice: Acknowledge, Do It, Report Back, Fix Mistakes.
+A 4-step checklist kids practice: Acknowledge, Do It, Report Back, Fix Mistakes — the full cycle of actually following through, not just saying "okay."

 4